ioannisPApapadopoulos/fir3dab/README.md

     make
     cd ../../../../

-To activate the Firedrake venv
+To activate the Firedrake venv use:

     source firedrake/install.sh

-Then to finally install the fir3dab library
+To install the fir3dab library:

     cd fir3dab/
     pip3 install .